Klimaatlas/KAPy/README.md

 ## Documentation

-Documentation for KAPy is contained in the `docs` folder.
+Documentation for KAPy is contained in the `./docs` folder.
 * [Background.md](./docs/Background.md) - Background knowledge useful for getting started with KAPy.
 * [Configuration.md](./docs/Configuration.md) - Details the configuration system and options available in KAPy.